Brooklyn

 You may choose to make an anatomical donation to a medical or research institution in Brooklyn.
 Most major medical colleges do accept body donations.
 You will also find that companies in the U.S. manage whole-body donation programs and offer ‘no cost’ cremations.

-Filing for the death certificate in Brooklyn
+How to File for the death certificate in Brooklyn

 The funeral director generally files for the death certificate on your behalf.
-It has to be filed within 72 hours after the death has occurred.
-The funeral director will need you to fill in a form with personal questions about the deceased in order that he can file for the death certificate.
+It has to be filed within 72 hours of the death.
+The funeral director will need you to fill out a form with personal questions about the deceased so he can file for the death certificate.
 Certain statistical data is required to complete the form effectively.
-Death certificates cost $15.00 per copy in Brooklyn, although veterans receive three free copies.

-Although most deaths occur at a hospital or nursing institution, if the death was at a residential address or as the result of an accident, the deceased will be taken into the care of the Office of the Chief Medical Examiner.
+Although most deaths occur at a hospital or nursing institution, if the death occurred at a residential address or was the result of an accident, the Office of the Chief Medical Examiner will take care of the deceased.
 You may be asked to visit the OCME’s Family Service Center to identify the deceased.
-The Brooklyn OCME Family Service Center is located at Kings County Hospital Center Campus, 599 Winthrop Avenue, Brooklyn, NY 11203.

 You will need to employ the services of a funeral director to arrange the collection of your loved one from the ME’s office.
 The funeral director will obtain the death certificates and required cremation or burial permits.